 2 - It is unrealistic to expect that a fairly rich understanding of the potential relationships can be captured within a SUO - which means then it becomes less of a true Ontology and more of a taxonomy.
 Folks working on on SUOs some years back tried to take this into account:

-EEE SUO working group
+IEEE SUO working group

 Thusfar the largest SUO project is the Suggested Upper Merged Ontology (SUMO) initiative.
 I'm not too sure how useful this is though as the standard for exchanging the Ontology data is rather narrowly focused (KIF Knowledge Interchange Format).
 For us to be able to include semantic integration into larger enterprise integration projects a more standard XML-based approach is required.